 Left: The grey yarn is carried along the top of the row; Right: The row of shadowy areas (marked with arrow) are actually the grey yarn peeking through – notice that the ‘shadows’ only appear in that top row where I carried the grey yarn

 Drop the yarn to the back (inside) of the work and pick it up again when it’s needed.
 This is a quick and easy method if you’re changing back again after one or two stitches, but leaves a long annoying span of yarn inside your work for any more than that.
 Note: it’s important to leave the right amount of yarn so the float (the loose length) will lie smoothly against the inner surface of the piece when it’s been stuffed (judging this becomes easier with practice!).
 If you pull the float too tightly, it’ll buckle your work, but if you leave it too loose, the stitches either side of the float can work loose and look untidy.

 A view of the inside after several colour changes of several stitches each time (note that this is a demo piece only!).
-I don’t recommend leaving connected strands of yarn this long inside the piece; they can cause difficulties when you try to stuff your work
+I don’t recommend leaving connected strands of yarn this long inside the piece; they can cause difficulties when you try to stuff your work.